UWPRG/mftoid-rev-residues/README.md

 ### STRUCTURE MAKER USAGE INSTRUCTIONS

 The structure maker creates a "pdb" file of a peptoid with a natural amino acid sequence in a desired minimum configuration.
-It makes use of Numpy, MDTraj 1.9.4, and Bio.PDB (biopython 1.79).
-To install these, you may use
+It makes use of Numpy, MDTraj 1.9.4, and Bio.PDB (biopython 1.79), which have dependencies on other environments.
+To ensure the success of this structure maker, you may create and activate the conda environment for this project the following way:

 ```
-pip install -r requirements.txt
+conda env create -f environment.yml
+conda activate normal
 ```

 Clone the repository locally or download the "structure_maker" directory.
 Then, using the command prompt, enter the structure_maker directory.
 Type the following command, and a structural file will be created for your use (the name of which is customizable):